Frequently Asked Questions About Galvanized Rebar

 Reinforcing Steel Standards

-United States: ASTM A767, Zinc-coated (galvanized) steel bars for concrete reinforcement
+ASTM A767, Zinc-coated (galvanized) steel bars for concrete reinforcement,

 What coating thickness should be specified when galvanizing reinforcing steel?

-In all national general galvanizing standards, and also those specific to reinforcing steels, an average minimum thickness (or mass) of the coating is specified depending on the thickness of the base material.
+In all national standards for the galvanizing of reinforcing steels, an average minimum thickness (or mass) of the coating is specified.
+This may vary depending on the thickness of the reinforcing steel, or by the class or type of zinc coating.
+It is important to specify coated reinforcing steel with the correct thickness of coating.

 Zinc reacts in both acids and strong alkalis (i.e. is amphoteric) so can it be safely used in the highly alkaline environment of concrete?